-Both SSS programs offer their participants academic, career, and personal counseling as well as tutoring and assistance in obtaining financial aid.
+Both SSS programs offer their participants academic, career and personal counseling as well as tutoring and assistance in obtaining financial aid.
 They also provide workshops and seminars on a variety of topics including computer literacy, study skills, time management and career exploration.
 In addition, SSS students are given the opportunity to attend cultural enrichment events.

-The McNair Scholars Program insures that participants receive counseling and academic advisement.
+The McNair Scholars Program ensures that participants receive counseling and academic advisement.
 They also receive training in research methods and information skills sufficient for continuation at the graduate level.
 In addition, the program provides opportunities for summer research internships and other research experiences throughout the academic year.

+Educational Talent Search identifies and assists high school students from disadvantaged backgrounds who have the potential to succeed in higher education.
 The program provides academic, career and financial counseling to its participants and encourages them to graduate from high school and continue on to the post-secondary institution of their choice.

-Talent Search also serves high school dropouts by encouraging them to reenter the education system and complete their education.
+Talent Search also serves high-school dropouts by encouraging them to reenter the education system and complete their education.
 The goal of Talent Search is to increase the number of youths from disadvantaged backgrounds who complete high school and enroll in post-secondary education institutions of their choice.